Somerleyton Swing Bridge

 Somerleyton Swing Bridge is a railway swing bridge over the River Waveney on the Norfolk-Suffolk border.

 It was built in 1905 to carry the double tracked Norwich to Lowestoft Line over the river, replacing a previous single tracked bridge.
-It is 400 m west of Somerleyton railway station and near to the Suffolk village of Somerleyton.
+It is 400 m west of Somerleyton railway station and near the Suffolk village of Somerleyton.
 It is one of only four remaining railway swing bridges crossing rivers in The Broads.